ninagris/Toggle-Untoggle/README.md

    python combined_csvs.py
 6. The combined file named combined.csv will be created in the same folder.

-## Descriptions Of the Morphological Parameters That Can Be Extracted Following Segmentation
+## Descriptions Of the Morphological Parameters Extracted Following Segmentation

 **Note:** All distance and area measurements are reported in microns (µm) or square microns (µm²), based on the pixel-to-micron scale (0-2) provided during segmentation.
 Parameters are calculated using the `regionprops` function from the [scikit-image](https://scikit-image.org/docs/0.24.x/api/skimage.measure.html#skimage.measure.regionprops) library.